cs3281/lectures/lecture 02/Readme.md

 # Git Review

 Git is the version control system that we use in this class.
-A brief overview is available at [GitOverview.pdf](GitOverview.pdf).
-More details are available at following links.
+More details are available at following links:

 * Review the instructions at https://help.github.com/articles/set-up-git/#platform-linux.
 * See the slides at https://dbrgn.ch/slides/20130207_getting_git/#/